jborjon/jborjon.github.io/notes/about-page-notes.md

 I was too young to know how thorny that would prove.
 So, when I was 18, I embraced my American nationality and moved to the US.

 The first years were rough.
-At my first job, HR got involved when I offended a coworker because the word I used didn't mean what I thought it meant.
+At my first job in the States, HR got involved when I offended a coworker because the word I used didn't mean what I thought it meant.
 I was too embarrassed to admit to a language deficiency, so I just promised it wouldn't happen again.

 Mistakes and misunderstandings were common.
 For all my efforts, this English thing wasn't coming along.